-Zika virus: Singapore confirms 41 locally-transmitted cases
+Singapore Zika cases increase to 56

 - All but seven have fully recovered

-(CNN)Forty-one cases of locally-transmitted Zika virus have been confirmed in Singapore, the city-state's Ministry of Health (MOH) said Monday.
+(CNN)Fifteen more cases of locally-transmitted Zika virus have been confirmed in Singapore, the city-state's Ministry of Health (MOH) said late Monday.

+With 41 cases confirmed early the same day, the total number of Zika virus infections in Singapore has risen to 56.

 Seven patients who are still symptomatic, and potentially infectious, are being treated at Tan Tock Seng Hospital, the MOH said.
 The rest have fully recovered.